Understanding Stillbirths - a look at Stillbirths in Singapore

 In Singapore, there are an estimated 80 to 120 stillbirths annually or an average of 2 to 3 out of every 1000 pregnancies.

 The cause of about 40% of stillborn cases remains unknown.
-The known causes can be grouped into three main categories.
+For known causes, they can be grouped into three main categories:

 Birth defects in the baby